0845 450 4247

 Free and confidential testing is also delivered throughout the year by BHA for Equality in community locations across Greater Manchester.

-LGBT Foundation offers free rapid HIV and full screening testing services for all LGBT people across Greater Manchester.
-You can find out more and book your appointment at lgbt.foundation/testing
+LGBT Foundation offers free rapid HIV and full screening testing services for all LGBTQ+ people and men who have sex with men across Greater Manchester.

 Self-sampling Kit